DennyDaVjncj/daVjncjFjnance/README.md

-# 📈 daVjncjFjnance
+# 📈 daVjncjFjnance: development to begin 4/1/21
-a fintech application: stock brokerage development set to begin 4/1/21
+a fintech application: stock brokerage